 You Don't Shrink with Age

+Decluttering homes from unnecessary and damaging furniture is a step in the right direction.
 Have you ever considered what chairs can do to our health?
-Watch the next video and be amazed.
+Watch the next short video and be surprised.

 Are You Chair Shaped?
 Loosening the Hamstrings

 Why not get down on all fours for a change and crawl on your hands and knees to reach for an object on the floor?
 Your spine will get straighter, and you will be using certain muscle groups not used in many years.

 The easiest way to keep the knee joints fully mobile and the thigh muscles fully toned is to do a deep squat.
 Squat down to pick up things from the floor instead of bending forward and damaging the spine.
 Squat to play with small children.
 Try to remember to squat to get something from the bottom of the fridge.
 In other words, whenever an action is low, near the floor, squatting is always the best option.

 Squat on top of the toilet to do your business for easier elimination.
 If you can't get up there you can use a squatty potty.
 Read more about this healthier way to empty your bowels in the link Why Squatting to Poop is a Must at the bottom of the page.

 Do you know that when you learned to climb your first stairs as a toddler those steps were, in relation to your little body, as high as your thigh?
 At that time we were all as fit as olympic athletes.
 Climbing a steep hill or climbing up the stairs two-by-two strengthens your thighs and improves balance, strength, lung power, and endurance.